Top 10 Expert-Recommended Gray Paint Colors, Plus How to Pick the Best Shade

 Plummett No. 272, Farrow and Ball

-Houston-based designer Mary Patton puts Plummett by Farrow and Ball on the top of her list.
+Houston-based designer Mary Patton puts the dark-gray paint color Plummett by Farrow and Ball on the top of her list.
 "It's a soft, soothing dark gray," she says.
 "It works beautifully on cabinets, in bedrooms, or in living spaces.
 If you want something a little lighter, it also looks great cut by 50% with white."